CHOP-CGTInformatics/REDCapTidieR/cran-comments.md

 Thank you for taking the time to review this submission and please reach out to either Stephan Kadauke, Richard Hanna, or Ezra Porter for any questions, comments, or concerns.

 This submission confirms the stability of the package and updates it to 1.0 with a couple of minor updates that coincide with other dependencies.
+It also addresses a request to fix a URL that gets missed in `.Rbuildignore` for an article.

 ## New Features